jmcanterafonseca/jmcanterafonseca.github.io/_posts/2020-12-27-iot-bigdata-mongodb-deployment-kubernetes-part3.markdown

   * `CN=App1,OU=Applications,O=CanteraFonseca,C=ES` for the database client to be used for testing.

 * As the Kubernetes cluster CA is being used to sign our certificates, for each certificate a new certificate signing request K8s manifest has to be generated and approved as explained [here]({% post_url 2020-11-08-iot-bigdata-mongodb-deployment-kubernetes-part2 %}#-setting-up-the-tls-layer).
-Each certificate has to be retrieved, saved (in PEM format) and finally concatenated with its corresponding private key to create a "certkey" file.
+Each certificate has to be retrieved, saved (in PEM format) and finally concatenated with its corresponding private key to create a "keycert" file.

 Thus, in the end we will have:

-* 3 "certkey" files (one for each Replica Set member):
+* 3 "keycert" files (one for each Replica Set member):

   * `mongo.cluster.0.keycert`
   * `mongo.cluster.1.keycert`
   * `mongo.cluster.2.keycert`

-* 1 "certkey" file corresponding to our database testing client:
+* 1 "keycert" file corresponding to our database testing client:

   * `client.keycert`

-* the "certkey" file we already generated in part 2 corresponding to the server TLS certificate of the whole cluster:
+* the "keycert" file we already generated in part 2 corresponding to the server TLS certificate of the whole cluster:

   * `mongo.ext.keycert`